nofxx/geonames_local/README.md

     geonames init

-Will generate a "geonames.yml" file on your folder.
+Will generate a `geonames.yml` file on your folder.
 The file is self explanatory.

-Geonames splits the nations/countries database from the rest, so:
+Geonames *splits the nations/countries database* from the rest, so:

-To populate the nations database for the first time use:
+It'll also populate the nations collection automatically: `252` nations.

-    geonames -c geoconfig.yml nations

-Then you can run geonames to populate regions/cities...

     geonames -c geonames.yml

 To run it.
-Use -v for verbose.
+Use `-v` for verbose.

 If you are not sure your country/nation code, use: